You are here: Home > Social Welfare > Social welfare payments > Back to Education > Social welfare payments and the student grant

 If you are getting Jobseeker's Allowance (JA) or Jobseeker's Benefit (JB), you must transfer to BTEA to keep a social welfare payment (including secondary benefits) during full-time education.
 The reason for this is that you cannot be genuinely available for and seeking employment when participating in full-time education.

-Once you transfer from JA or JB to the BTEA, you are not eligible for the maintenance component of the student grant but you can apply for a fee grant – covering the student contribution, field trip costs and fees (if payable) using the form for the student grant.
+Once you transfer from JA or JB to the BTEA, you are not eligible for the maintenance component of the student grant but you can apply for a fee grant – covering the student contribution, field trip costs and fees (if payable) under the student grant scheme.
 You should do this as soon as possible.

 Signing on for credits only and the student grant

-If you are signing on for credits only, and you meet the qualifying period, you can take part in the BTEA and receive the Cost of Education Allowance only.
+If you are signing on for credits only, and you meet the qualifying period, you can take part in the BTEA.
 You continue to get your credits.
-You can also apply for both the fee and maintenance components of the student grant.
+You can also apply for both the fee and maintenance components of the student grant and a postgraduate fee contribution (if relevant).

 Case studies